flpolycyber/flpolycyber.github.io/CONTRIBUTING.md

 (*If you don't see this popup, you can go to the "Pull requests" tab on the repository instead.*)

 Here is where you can add a description and stuff.
-If everything looks good, you can go to the "Pull requests" tab on the repository, open your PR, and "Squash and merge".
+If everything looks good, you can go to the "Pull requests" tab on the repository, click on your PR, and "Squash and merge".
 Then, the changes will be reflected in the main branch as well.

 Pull requests are great because they create a space to easily review the code, especially if a merge conflict occurs.
 If you're not sure about your code and don't want to merge it with main yet, you can message [#website-discussion](https://discord.com/channels/643928417456095238/1364244601245925547) to get input on your pull request before squashing and merging it.

+### Step 6: DELETE YOUR BRANCH

+After submitting a pull request, delete your branch from your local files.
+You can make a new one later for your next changes.

+Run the following command to see your branch's name:

+    git branch

+To delete a branch, first switch to the main branch:

+    git checkout main

+Now delete your feature branch:

+    git branch -d feature-branchname

+## How to rinse and repeat

+Now that you've gone through the setup process once, you won't need a lot of the steps from this guide again.
+From now on, each time you'd like to work on the website's code, I recommend referring to [REFERENCE.md](/REFERENCE.md) to be reminded of the workflow commands.

 ## References